 Trial and error.

-I’d start with the fixes I detail below because they are so common, and fairly simple.
-You need to give it about 3 months to start to see real improvements.
-I know that in this day and age waiting 3 months seems like a long time, but remember, if you’ve been living with this condition for years, it might take a little time for your body to start to heal from the inside out.
-What we’re doing here is trying to find the root cause and address it.
+You need to wait at least 2 months to start to see improvements.
+I know that waiting for months feels like forever, but if you’ve been living with this condition for years, it might take time for your body to start to heal from the inside out.
+You’re trying to find the root cause and heal it.

 Where to start: